 Student affiliate program

 1. Jumpstart your career affordably.
-Receive many of the benefits of full membership for about one-fifth of the cost.
+Students pay less than 20% of the cost of full membership but receive about 75% of the benefits.

 I've learned a lot from seminars, conferences and online tools available to student affiliates.
 I now know how to market my skills, manage my finances, find work and communicate effectively with authors.
 I've also gained valuable skills and connections as a volunteer.
 Editors Canada student affiliate status pays for itself and then some!"

-9. Access the members-only area of the Editors Canada website.
+11. Access the members-only area of the Editors Canada website.
 This is a rich source of information about the business of editing.
-Take advantage of our job board, contact other editors on our membership list and get group discounts on supplies and services.
+Look at opportunities on our job board, contact other editors via our membership list and get group discounts on supplies and services.

-10. Download the association's free publications.
-These include Professional Editorial Standards, Guidelines for Ethical Editing of Theses/Dissertations and the Standard Freelance Editorial Agreement.
+12. Download the association's free publications.
+These include Professional Editorial Standards, Guidelines for Ethical Editing of Theses/Dissertations and the Agreement Template for Editing Services.

-Applicants for student affiliation must supply proof of student status.
-This can be any document showing the name of the educational institution, the applicant's name and a date (including the year), such as
+Students must provide proof of student status to email@example.com.
+This can be any document showing the name of the educational institution, their name and a date (including the year), such as

 - a tuition receipt,

-- a signed letter from a professor, or
+- a signed letter or email from a professor, or

 - an unofficial transcript.